-I needed to make an amazing furniture salve recipe because buying it is so expensive!
-I had to update some antique furniture and didn’t want to mess up the original finish, but also didn’t want to spend $34 on one tiny 8oz tin.
-So I developed a recipe myself and I absolutely love it!
+I developed a furniture salve recipe to update some antique furniture.
+I didn’t want to mess up the original finish, but also didn’t want to spend almost $30 on one tiny 8oz tin of the Wise Owl furniture salve.
+Instead, I made one myself and I absolutely love it!

-I love to redo furniture.
-Paint it.
-Strip it with oven cleaner.
-Do anything to make it look different than when I got it.
-But some items are too antique for me to want to mess with the finish on them.
+I love to thrift for the best furniture finds and spruce them up.
+Paint them.
+Strip them with oven cleaner.
+Do anything to make them look new and updated.
+And I’m always looking for new ideas to rejuvenate items are too vintage for me to want to mess with the finish on them.

-So I needed a solution that filled in some of the imperfections, while giving it a little protection from future nicks and water marks.
-I knew a salve was what I wanted to use – a cross between a messy oil and a thick, hard to use wax.
+I needed a solution that filled in some of the imperfections, while giving it a little protection from future nicks and water marks.
+I knew a something like the Wise Owl furniture salve was what I wanted to use.
+But I also knew that if I was going to spend $30, I was going to invest that into ingredients to make my own!

-I made a healing salve years ago and loved the paste type texture, so I set to work using that base recipe and adding oils and waxes I knew were beneficial for furniture.
-This is what I came up with and I’m so in love!
+Years ago, I made a healing salve and loved the butter texture.
+It was a bit creamy and not sticky or oily.
+It seemed perfect to repurpose for this furniture ointment project.
+I set to work using the ratios from the original recipe and swapping out oils and waxes I knew would be beneficial for furniture.
+This is what I came up with and I’m SO in love!

 What you’ll need: